 She shook her head.

 "Masafia is our country.
-At the moment we're in the capitol city," Rowan was about to continue but Taylor didn't seem interested, her glassy gaze turning back to her diary.
+At the moment we're in the capital city," Rowan was about to continue but Taylor didn't seem interested, her glassy gaze turning back to her diary.

 It took several blinks for Taylor's vision to clear enough to see the writing on the page.